 - the ability to diffuse situations calmly and quickly.

-Airlines may wish to see evidence of relevant work experience rather than qualifications, as they are keen to see that candidates have the required skills.
+Airlines may wish to see evidence of relevant work experience rather than qualifications, as they're keen to see that candidates have the required skills.

 Airlines operate on a chartered or scheduled basis, with some operating a mixture of both.
-Chartered flights usually run during the summer and/or skiing seasons to the most popular tourist destinations, whereas scheduled flights operate at regular times all year round and go to a wider range of destinations.
+Chartered flights usually run during the summer and/or skiing seasons to the most popular tourist destinations, whereas scheduled flights operate at regular times all year round and go to a range of destinations.

 Look for job vacancies at:

-Airlines recruit throughout the year so keep checking relevant websites regularly and make speculative applications.
-Research the airline you are interested in thoroughly and target your application accordingly.
+Airlines recruit throughout the year so keep checking websites regularly and make speculative applications.
+Research the airline you're interested in thoroughly and target your application accordingly.

 The primary focus of the training is passenger safety, including the aircraft's safety equipment and emergency procedures, security and first aid.